Scotchester/jellybeans/_posts/2016-03-27-starburst-jelly-beans.md

 ## Chewability

-These beans will be the second consecutive recipient of a perfect chewability score, despite having a signifiantly different chewing chewing experience than
+These beans will be the second consecutive recipient of a perfect chewability score, despite having a significantly different chewing chewing experience than
 [the previous review](/sweetarts-jelly-beans#chewability).